-Germany always was known as a great place to work.
-Yet not all people have the same chances of getting a job in this country.
-The German economy is one of the strongest in the world, and there is always a need for qualified labor.
-However, we all know that being a foreign national can make our life harder, especially when it comes to getting a job and building the career.
+Germany was always been known as a great place to work.
+Yet, not all people have the same chances of getting a job in this country.
+We know, that being a foreign national can make our life harder, especially when it comes to getting a job and building a career.
+However, the German economy is one of the strongest in the world, and there is always a need for qualified labor.

 - IT Specialists

 - Software Developers

 - Nurses and Senior Care Workers

 Currently, Germany has more than 470,000 open vacancies in 30 professional groups alone.
 In this post, we analyze jobs with high demand in Germany.
 These occupations give great career opportunities not only to locals but also to foreigners and expats.